Epicrafter/rafale-nuker/README.md

 1. Open Discord
 2. Enable `Developer Mode` by navigating to Advanced > `Developer` in Discord's settings
 3. On any server, `right-click` on your username and the select `Copy ID`

+# DISCLAIMER

+This tool was made for educational purposes only.
+I am not responsible for any actions taken by you while using this tool.